Lotte Lehmann: Comparing Recordings

 When I asked Lehmann about the rehearsal needed for this historic recording with Melchior, List etc., she replied casually, “Ach, we already knew it.”

 If Flagstad deserved her lofty Wagnerian reputation, then Frida Leider was very close to that same pinnacle.
 Let’s hear Leider sing Wagner’s Schmerzen with the London Symphony Orchestra conducted by Sir John Barbirolli in 1931.
-Lehmann recorded the same song in 1929 with the Berlin State Opera Orchestra conducted by Fridor Weissmann.
+Lehmann recorded the same song in 1929 with the Berlin State Opera Orchestra conducted by Frieder Weissmann.
 Leider Lehmann (not yet the best sound available).

 The intense rivalry between Lehmann and Maria Jeritza in the Vienna Opera went far beyond what we can imagine today.
-It was such deeply held opinion and conviction by fans of each diva, that the sopranos exited the opera house by separate doors to prevent clashes.
+It was such deeply held opinions and convictions by fans of each diva, that the sopranos exited the opera house by separate doors to prevent clashes.
 And there was no love lost between the two women.
 Jeritza was beautiful, and obvious in her stage work.
 Lehmann was plain, and more subtle.
 They had their admirers: both Puccini and Strauss found elements in each singer to praise and appreciate.
 You can judge for yourself, from Marietta’s song from Korngold’s Die tote Stadt with Jeritza singing the solo version in 1922 and Lehmann singing the duet (with Richard Tauber) in 1924.
 In both cases, these were acoustic recordings (no microphone); this accounts for the fact that the “s” sound didn’t record, as well as other troublesome consonants.
 Note that since all three of these artists knew the young composer personally, they felt completely at ease in altering the words.
 Jeritza Lehmann

 In every case it’s best to hear a recording on your hi-fi equipment; CDs sound a lot better than MP3s when making comparisons.
 These are just suggestions to get you going.
 Judith Sutcliffe reminded me of a radio program of Liebestod (also called Mild und Leise) comparisons that Jim Svejda did some years ago and I’ll do what I can to bring together those wonderful singers and add one of our own time.
 Go to the bottom of the page for the text/translation.
 Nina Stemme – Liebestod Maria Callas 1949 Mild und Leise Birgit Nilsson – Liebestod Kirsten Flagstad 1939 Liebestod Lotte Lehmann 1930 Mild und Leise